dfrankland/desktop-icons/README.md

 The project uses a build system called [Meson](https://mesonbuild.com/).
 You can install in most Linux distributions as "meson".

-Feel free to read more information there tweaking the configuration is needed.
+It's possible to read more information in the Meson docs to tweak the configuration if needed.

-For the regular use and local development these are the steps to build the project and install:
+For a regular use and local development these are the steps to build the project and install it:
 ```
 meson --prefix=~/.local/share/gnome-shell/extensions/desktop-icons@csoriano .build
 ninja -C .build install